haraka/Haraka/docs/plugins/queue/lmtp.md

 queue/lmtp
 ========

-This plugin delivers mails to inbound domains via LMTP/SMTP.
+This plugin delivers mails to inbound domains via LMTP.

 Configuration
 -------------

 * `config/lmtp.ini`
     This config file provides server address and port of LMTP server to deliver for different inbound domains.
-    Syntax is equal to those used for the queue/smtp_forward plugin.
+    Syntax is equal to that used in the config of the queue/smtp_forward plugin.

     Example: